 - Optimisation, load speed and uptime

-‘Load speed’ is exactly that – how long does it take your website to load?
-Many website visitors have limited attention to give your information, and if your site takes longer than average to load, they’ll already have clicked away to a different site.
+‘Load speed’ is exactly that – how long it takes for your website to load!
+Many website visitors have limited attention, and if your site takes longer than average to load, they’ll already have clicked away to a different site.
 Are you monitoring how long your site takes to load?
-We are.
+If not, we do!

 ‘Uptime’ simply refers to checking and measuring what percentage of the time your website is live and accessible to your audience.
 You may be familiar with messages from your banking provider advising you that some services will be unavailable at certain times.
 This is an example of ‘downtime’.

 Your website’s uptime should be close to 100%, but if you’re not measuring and checking it, how will you ever know?
 We’ve got you covered here too.